jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 <br>
 # Who is it for?

-OSSMM is for researchers and sleep enthusiast in need of an affordable and accurate sleep monitoring system.
+OSSMM is for researchers and sleep enthusiasts in need of an affordable and accurate sleep monitoring system.
 It's also for those who need a platform which can implement automated sleep modulation.

 Building your own OSSMM requires some basic-to-moderate electronics and 3D printing knowledge.
 We provide resources for learning everything you need to